Office space in Leeds

 The flexible office space market has risen over the past few years in Leeds and is set to almost double by 2023.
-From hot desks and co-working spaces, to serviced offices and shared offices, flexible offices are becoming a far more popular choice due to the budgetary control they offer to business owners.
+From hot desks and co-working spaces, to serviced offices and shared offices, flexible office space in Leeds is becoming a far more popular choice due to the budgetary control it offers to business owners.

 Across the city landlords are improving their facilities with the introduction of desks and meeting rooms, along with data cabling that is ready for use upon moving in.
 This modernisation is in contrast to many buildings that would previously put the onus on the occupier to oversee the fit out.

 While the centre of Leeds is the focus for much of the city’s business activity, companies wanting to set up new operations can choose between working in Leeds Central, or further out on the outskirts.

 Compared to London, Leeds is able to offer more attractive rental prices, while businesses benefit from the strong transport links that keep them connected to customers both internationally and domestically.

 Leeds city centre is contained by the Inner Ring Road, while also being connected to the M1, A62 and A1(M).
 Located 7 miles from the city centre, Leeds Bradford International Airport offers flights into all of the main European cities, taking just over 30 minutes to arrive in London.